spring-attic/image-singlenode/README.md

 ### Start the singlenode
 To start it, you just need to execute the following command:

     docker run --name singlenode \
         -d \
-            -p 9393:9393\
+        -p 9393:9393 \
         springxd/singlenode

-> Note how we exposed the `9393` port above.
+Note how we exposed the `9393` port above.
 This is the http port that will receive http requests from the shell.

 Now let's observe singlenode's log by executing the following:

-    sudo docker logs -f singlenode
+    docker logs -f singlenode

 ### Start the shell
 Now from a new terminal lets start the shell: